openharmony/third_party_python/Doc/c-api/arg.rst

    mutually exclude each other.

-Note that any Python object references which are provided to the caller are *borrowed* references; do not decrement their reference count!
+Note that any Python object references which are provided to the caller are *borrowed* references; do not release them
+(i.e. do not decrement their reference count)!

 Additional arguments passed to these functions must be addresses of variables whose type is determined by the format string; these are used to store values